5000 Definitions

 Request for a Fair Hearing

-Any clear expression (oral or written) by the appellant or his authorized agent that the individual wants to appeal a decision to a higher authority.
-Such request may be oral in the case of actions taken under the Food Supplement Program.
+Any clear expression (oral or written) by the appellant or their authorized agent that the individual wants to appeal a decision to a higher authority.
+Such request may be oral in the case of actions taken under the Medical Assistance or Food Supplement Programs.
+The agency must establish procedures that permit an individual, or an authorized representative, to submit a hearing request for Medical Assistance:

 Relevance